fetchai/agents-aea/docs/generic-skills-step-by-step.md

         self.context.logger.info("unregistering agent from SOEF.")
 ```

-This <a href="../api/skills/behaviours#tickerbehaviour-objects">`TickerBehaviour`</a> registers and de-register our AEA’s service on the [OEF search node](../oef-ledger) at regular tick intervals (here 30 seconds).
+This <a href="../api/skills/behaviours#tickerbehaviour-objects">`TickerBehaviour`</a> registers and de-register our AEA’s service on the <a href="../oef-ledger">OEF search node</a> at regular tick intervals (here 30 seconds).
 By registering, the AEA becomes discoverable to possible clients.

-The act method unregisters and registers the AEA to the [OEF search node](../oef-ledger) on each tick.
+The act method unregisters and registers the AEA to the <a href="../oef-ledger">OEF search node</a> on each tick.
 Finally, the teardown method unregisters the AEA and reports your balances.

 At setup we are checking if we have a positive account balance for the AEA's address on the configured ledger.

 ### Step 3: Create the handler

-So far, we have tasked the AEA with sending register/unregister requests to the [OEF search node](../oef-ledger).
-However, we have at present no way of handling the responses sent to the AEA by the [OEF search node](../oef-ledger) or messages sent from any other AEA.
+So far, we have tasked the AEA with sending register/unregister requests to the <a href="../oef-ledger">OEF search node</a>.
+However, we have at present no way of handling the responses sent to the AEA by the <a href="../oef-ledger">OEF search node</a> or messages sent from any other AEA.

 We have to specify the logic to negotiate with another AEA based on the strategy we want our AEA to follow.
 The following diagram illustrates the negotiation flow, up to the agreement between a seller_AEA and a buyer_AEA.